NCI-ITEB/tumor_epidemiology_approaches/_posts/2022-04-21-sherlock-bioinformatics-begins-this-fall.md

 ---
 layout: post
-title: Sherlock Bioinformatics course begins this fall!
+title: Emerging Approaches for Tumor Analyses in Epidemiological Studies course begins this fall!
 ---